howtouselinux

 Another way to find the owner of a file or folder is by using the “stat” command.
 This command will show you even more information about a file or folder than ls -l.

-stat is a command-line utility that displays detailed information about given files. stat accepts one or more input FILE names and includes a number of options that control the command behavior and output.
+stat is a command-line utility that displays detailed information about given files. stat command accepts one or more FILEs and it also includes a number of options that control the command behavior.

 To use this method, simply type “stat filename”.
 For example, if I wanted to find the owner of a file called “testfile”, I would type stat testfile.